gwu-libraries/Twitter-Timeline/twitter_timeline/README.txt

 Twitter-Timeline
 ================

-From .info description: Displays Twitter timeline for any account (called as a function).
+Displays Twitter timeline for any account (called as a function).
 Caches output in /tmp/.
 Uses Matt Harris' tmhOAuth library.

 Example Use: